 Do-It-Yourself Comparative Market Analysis

-Use the ForSaleByOwner.com Pricing Guide to put your done-it-myself comparable market analysis in the context of selling or buying a house.
+Once you have put together a comparative market analysis the ForSaleByOwner.com Pricing Guide will help you put it in the context of selling or buying a house.
 And while a full-fledged appraisal is always the final word in pricing a home, the ForSaleByOwner.com Real Time Pricing Report draws on much of the data used by appraisers for a customized, customizable report for only $40.